 What Are Dofollow Links?

-A dofollow link will help your website in terms of SEO because it tells the search engine that the authority of the external origin website should pass to your destination website.
+A dofollow link will help your website in terms of search engine optimization SEO strategy because it tells the search engine that the authority of the external origin website should pass to your destination website.
 You will hear this referred to as “link juice”.
 These types of external links pointing to your website are valuable because they help to improve the domain authority of your website.
 Domain authority is measured on a scale of one to 100.
-The higher your website’s number, the better your website will rank in search engine results.
+The higher your website’s number, the better your website rank on the Search Engine Results Pages (also known as “SERPs” or “SERP”) .
+This makes dofollow links a valuable SEO tool.

-By default, links are considered dofollow.
-You don’t have to add any special coding or tag to tell search engines that they are a dofollow link.
+By default, links are considered dofollow backlinks.
+You don’t have to add any special coding or html tag to tell search engine bots that they are do follow links.

 What Are Nofollow Links?

 A nofollow link is an external link on an outside origin website that points to a page on your website.
 The difference is that it doesn’t pass the domain authority strength on from the origin to the destination.
-These links will not help you in terms of SEO and keyword ranking.
-You will need to add special coding to tell a search engine that a particular link is a nofollow link.
-If you use WordPress, there are plugins like Yoast that make adding this tag simple.
+These links will not provide your website with search ranking and SEO benefits.
+You will need to add special nofollow attribute to tell a search engine that a particular link is a nofollow link.
+If you use WordPress, there are plugins like Yoast that make adding this nofollow tag simple.

 Are Nofollow Links Bad?

 Now, you may be thinking, nofollow links sound terrible!
+What’s the point of having them if I don’t get any site rank boost?
 I want all of the SEO juice I can get to help improve the SEO performance of my website.
 Hold on, though.
 Gaining nofollow links to your website isn’t necessarily a bad thing.
-Sure, they don’t pack the SEO punch, but they do serve a purpose.
+Sure, they don’t pack the SEO value, but they do serve a purpose.
 These external links can generate additional traffic to your website.
-They also diversify your backlink portfolio.
-Both of these helps improve the legitimacy of your website.
+They also diversify your backlink profile.
+Both of these helps improve the legitimacy of your website and are considered among many ranking factors.
 Google favorably views websites with higher traffic volumes.
 It also favors websites that don’t look spammy.
-A natural backlink portfolio should have a good mix of dofollow and nofollow links.
+A natural profile of quality backlinks should have a good mix of dofollow and nofollow links.

 What’s the Best Ratio of Nofollow to Dofollow Links?